San Emiliano

-San Emiliano is a municipality located in the province of León, Castile and León, Spain.
+San Emiliano (Santu Michanu in Leonese) is a municipality located in the province of León, Castile and León, Spain.
 At the 2011 census (INE), the municipality has a population of 706 inhabitants.
 The municipality is a known for tourism as for their small county state in Spain.

 Language

-The local dialect is known as Paḷḷuezu, a variant of the Leonese dialect used in the northern part of the province.
+The local dialect is known as Paḷḷuezu, a variant of the Leonese dialect, itself a dialect of Asturleonese, used in the northern part of the province.